diegohaz/arc/README.md

 <br />

-> **Shameless self promotion**: I'm working on a UI toolkit built on top of React and styled-components.
+> **Shameless self promotion** 💡: I'm working on a UI toolkit built on top of React and styled-components.
 That's currently an experimental project, but I have plans to integrate it with ARc and other projects of mine in the future.
 Go have a look: https://github.com/diegohaz/reas

 <br />